MarcinKilarski/Website-Audit/web-performance.md

 An expiration date, which is how long those files should be stored by the browser, should be set to 1 year for your images.
 On your CSS, JavaScript and PDF files, this should be between 1 week and 1 month.
 The exact time of how long these should be stored for depends on how frequently you make changes to your site.

-### 3.7.
+### 4.7.
 Query Strings

 **Overview**

 Your website may automatically attach query strings such as ?ver=4.6 to the end of the URLs of your files.
 This indicates to browsers that they should not cache those files.

-By removing query strings from your resources, you allow browsers to store those files locally, decreasing the time to open the same page on a repeat visit.
+By removing query strings from your resources that should be cached, you allow browsers to store those files locally, decreasing the time to open the same page on a repeat visit.

-### 3.8.
-DNS Prefetching

-**Overview**

-The DNS prefetching directive performs a DNS lookup, checking the IP address of a server on which a file used by your website is hosted on before it is needed for the next page.
-This does not speed up the page load of your first web page where the user lands, although it will help each page thereafter to load faster.
-This may shorten the page load time of the next page a user will open by a few hundred milliseconds.

-We recommend your site set up this directive on all pages for domains that are most frequently used and where they require files to be displayed on the screen.